 Maintaining high water quality in Guilderland's rivers, streams, and wetland areas has been identified as a key priority by the Town, State agencies, residents, and other stakeholders.
-To that end, the Town has instituted buffer zones to prevent incompatible development within 500 feet of Watervliet Reservoir and within 250 feet of its tributaries, in addition to a 100-foot buffer along the Normans Kill, Hunger Kill, Kaikout Kill, Blockhouse Creek, and Black Creek.
+To that end, the Town has instituted buffer zones in the form of setbacks to prevent incompatible development within 500 feet of the high water line of the Watervliet Reservoir, and-within 250 feet of its tributaries that directly flow into the reservoir, and in addition to a 100 feet for all other watercourses. foot buffer along the Normans Kill, Hunger Kill, Kaikout Kill, Blockhouse Creek, and Black Creek.
 As unpaved, permeable surface, agricultural lands have the capacity to mitigate stormwater runoff to Guilderland's waterways, but that beneficial effect can be negated if agricultural best practices are not employed to prevent nutrient rich soil and water from entering nearby water bodies.

 The Albany County Soil and Water Conservation District spearheads the voluntary Agricultural Environmental Management (AEM) program, which is designed to help farmers protect important environmental resources.
 In cooperation with the local AEM team, farmers can tract their environmental stewardship and contribute to an enduring positive image of agriculture in the community.
 The AEM program also helps direct valuable local, State, and federal resources to the farms that need them.
-It is recommended that the Town of Guilderland promote partnerships with the AEM program, using the aforementioned

-Agricultural Committee as a liaison to spur participation in AEM and to publicize its successes in maintaining environmental quality in Town.
+It is recommended that the Town of Guilderland promote partnerships with the AEM program, using the aforementioned Agricultural Committee as a liaison to spur participation in AEM and to publicize its successes in maintaining environmental quality in Town.